The 8 Biggest Mistakes Live Streamers Make (Update)

 We know, we know, it sounds expensive, and it can be.
 Don’t worry, we have plenty of recommendations for creating a streaming studio setup affordably.
 You can also check out our recommended equipment for live events here, including microphones and cameras.
 Some of these cameras are as follows, according to your streaming use case:

-The better your equipment is, the more high-quality your stream will look during playback.
+The better your equipment is, the more better your stream will look during playback.

-On a related note, it’s imperative to optimize your stream quality in other ways.
-Have you ever tuned into a stream only to feel frustrated when the host glitches, looks pixelated, or delayed between speech and audio?
+On a related note, it’s imperative that you optimize your stream quality in other ways.
+Have you ever tuned into a stream only to feel frustrated when the host glitches, the image looks pixelated, or there is a delay between speech and audio?
 Now you feel like closing the tab or exiting the app because whatever the streamer has to show isn’t worth the hassle.

 There are many ways to optimize your stream quality aside from equipment and setup.
 You can start with simple things, like closing out your open applications to reduce bandwidth usage.
 Another significant mistake that streamers make too often is not testing a stream beforehand.
 Even if you’ve streamed a million times before and it feels like second nature, it never hurts to test everything before going live.